 Destination in its own right

-The phrase "destination in its own right" was used from 1994 until 2013 by the Highways Agency, to prohibit operators from providing any more than the most basic facilities.
+The phrase "destination in its own right" was used from 1980 until 2013 by the Department of Transport and Highways Agency, to prohibit operators from providing any more than the most basic facilities.

 The second fear was that a developer might be able to get around planning legislation by pretending to be building a service area, and then changing it to a supermarket.

-Although A-road services were never owned by the government, the 'destination in its own right' rule applied to them too, as a way of assessing whether a business proposal was appropriate or not.
+Although A-road services were never owned by the government, the 'destination in its own right' rule was later applied to them too, as a way of assessing whether a business proposal was appropriate or not.

 While the rule was in place, service areas persistently argued that the rule stopped them providing profitable or popular facilities.
 Arguably most lodges were being marketed at people staying in the local area, so were acting as a destination in their own right, even though officially they said they were serving people who were already part-way through a journey.

-One curious exception is Rheged Discovery Centre, which serves as both an official service area and "Cumbria's leading family day out".
+One curious exception was Rheged Discovery Centre, which despite the rule, served as both an official service area and "Cumbria's leading family day out".

-In the early days of service areas, they were frequently in trouble for unauthorised facilities.
-Granada were accused of running their services "like resorts", while Corley had a crazy golf course, and Newport Pagnell was chastised for over-celebrating its 30th birthday.
+In the early days of motorway service areas, they were frequently in trouble for provided unauthorised facilities.
+Granada were accused of running their services "like resorts", while Corley had a crazy golf course and Newport Pagnell was chastised for over-celebrating its 30th birthday.

 People often ask why the major supermarket chains never took an interest in service stations.
-Although they have some similarities, the destination in its own right ruling would have caused the supermarkets to look very different - and that's before you consider the limit on retail floorspace which service areas were ruled by until 2013.
+Although the two industries have some overlap, the destination in its own right ruling would have caused the supermarkets to look very different - and that's before you consider the limit on retail floorspace which service areas were ruled by until 2013.